SpatialBench: Benchmarking Multimodal Large Language Models for Spatial Cognition: Spatial Cognition Ability Framework

 \textbf{Symbolic reasoning.} Spatial understanding is extended beyond geometry into semantic interpretation.
 The agent is expected to associate visual symbols or spatial cues (e.g., arrows, pathways) with their abstract meanings and apply rule-based reasoning to infer spatial intent or constraints.

-\textbf{Causality.} The causality level reflects the ability to infer spatiotemporal dependencies and predict outcomes of actions.
-It involves reasoning about how object movements, physical interactions, or agent behaviors lead to specific spatial consequences, integrating physical intuition and causal understanding into spatial reasoning.
+\textbf{Causality.} This level reflects the ability to infer spatiotemporal dependencies and predict outcomes of actions.
+It involves reasoning about how object movements, physical interactions, or agent behaviors lead to specific consequences, integrating physical intuition and causal understanding into reasoning.

-\textbf{Planning.} This level represents the highest stage of spatial cognition, where perception, relational understanding, and causal reasoning are integrated to enable deliberate, goal-oriented decision making.
+\textbf{Planning.} It represents the highest stage of spatial cognition, where perception, relational understanding, and causal reasoning are integrated to enable deliberate, goal-oriented decision making.
 At this level, an agent should synthesize its spatial representations and predictive reasoning to formulate coherent action sequences or navigation strategies that adapt to dynamic environmental contexts.

-Collectively, these five levels delineate a progressive hierarchy that mirrors the cognitive evolution from sensory perception to reasoning and planning.
-By organizing spatial understanding into an ability-driven, hierarchically structured framework, our taxonomy provides the first systematic and cognitively grounded paradigm for assessing spatial intelligence in MLLMs, offering a unified foundation for interpreting and benchmarking spatial cognition across models of varying architectures and scales.
+Collectively, these five levels delineate a progressive and interdependent hierarchy, where foundational sensory capabilities serve as the indispensable bedrock for higher-order reasoning and planning.
+This structural dependency marks a significant departure from existing benchmarks, which predominantly evaluate model efficacy through the narrow lens of isolated, fragmented tasks.
+Rather than yielding disjointed performance metrics, our taxonomy enables researchers to pinpoint the precise developmental stage of a model's spatial cognition and diagnose its cognitive bottlenecks.
+By organizing spatial understanding into this ability-driven, cumulative continuum, we provide the first systematic and cognitively grounded paradigm.
+It offers a unified foundation not merely for benchmarking, but for interpreting the evolutionary trajectory of spatial intelligence across MLLMs of varying architectures and scales.